A Novel Spreading-Factor-Index-Aided LoRa Scheme: Design and Performance Analysis: Simulation Results and Discussion

+In (40), $\psi$ follows a normal random distribution with mean $0$ and variance $\sigma^2$, $P_\mathrm{t}, G_\mathrm{t}$, and $G_\mathrm{r}$ are the transmitted power, transmit antenna gain, and receive antenna gain, respectively, which are set the same as in \cite{ref109}.
+Therefore, the received signal of the proposed SFI-LoRa scheme in the Hata path loss model over a Rayleigh fading channel can be expressed by \cite{ref108}

+where $\sqrt{h}$ is the Rayleigh fading gain, and the channel reduces to an AWGN channel if $h=1$.
+Based on the discussion, one can easily obtain the coverage probability of the proposed SFI-LoRa scheme in the Hata path loss model via Monte Carlo simulations.

-where \(h_\mathrm{b}\) and \(h_\mathrm{r}\) are the transmitting antenna height and receiving antenna height, respectively.
-Assuming that the transmitting antenna height \(h_\mathrm{b}=30\)m, receiving antenna height \(h_\mathrm{r}=1.5\)m and transmit power $P_t=14$ dBm.
-In Fig.~\ref{fig7}, we can observe that the transmission scenarios have a significant impact on coverage probability of the proposed SFI-LoRa scheme over AWGN and Rayleigh fading channels.
+According to \cite{ref16}, we define the SNR corresponding to the BER of $10^{-5}$ as the SNR threshold for successful decoding (i.e., receiver sensitivity).
+In this paper, we use this SNR threshold to evaluate the coverage probability of the SFI-LoRa scheme via Monte Carlo simulations.
+Fig.~\ref{fig7} shows the coverage probability of the proposed SFI-LoRa scheme at different modes based on the Hata path loss model over AWGN and Rayleigh fading channels.
+We can observe that the transmission scenarios have a significant impact on coverage probability of the proposed SFI-LoRa scheme over AWGN and Rayleigh fading channels.
 Similar observations can be also obtained in existing LoRa systems \cite{ref69,ref70}.
-It can be observed that the relationship among the coverage areas of the four modes of the proposed SFI-LoRa scheme is: large city $<$ small city $<$ suburbs $<$ open.
+It can be observed that the relationship among the coverage areas of the four modes of the SFI-LoRa scheme is: large city $<$ small city $<$ suburbs $<$ open.